Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/tutorials/index-blockchain-transactions.rst

     The parsing stream
     ==================

-    Here we are going to use a special processor (``KafkaConnectStructuredProviderService``) to use the kafka connect source as input for the structured stream defined below.
+    Here we are going to use a special processor (``KafkaConnectStructuredSourceProviderService``) to use the kafka connect source as input for the structured stream defined below.

     For this example, we are going to use the source *com.datamountaineer.streamreactor.connect.blockchain.source.BlockchainSourceConnector* that opens a secure websocket connections to the blockchain subscribing to any transaction update stream.